samdoidge/samdoidge.com/_posts/2021-12-09-jekyll-with-docker.md

       bundler (2.2.24)
 ```

-I resolve these by deleting my local Gemfile.lock, and also a redunant Jekyll theme file I was using.
+I resolve these by deleting my local Gemfile.lock, and also a redundant Jekyll theme file I was using.

 Thank you to [Stephan](https://svrooij.io/2020/12/31/github-pages-live-reload/) for making this a quick Google.
 I made an edit to his `docker-compose.yml` file as it seems [--livereload and --incremental do not work together](https://github.com/jekyll/jekyll/issues/6701#issuecomment-487313636)